jasonhvt/3780P5/README.md

 To send to a remote receiver: /sender <receiver_address> 3000

 ## **Testing**
-1. **Local**: Run receiver and sender on the same machine in different terminals.
+**Local**: Run receiver and sender on the same machine in different terminals.
-2. **Remote**: Run the receiver on `student0`: ssh student0.cs.uleth.ca ./receiver 3000 -4.
-**Remote**: Then run the sender locally: ./sender student0.cs.uleth.ca 3000

 ## **Cleaning Up**
 Remove executables: make clean